alper-turgal/SWE-573/README.md

 - Install docker and git
 - $ git init
 - $ git clone https://github.com/alper-turgal/SWE-573.git
-- Create an environmet file in the time_sharing_v3 directory named .env
-- Copy the the content of .env file in this repo into the .env file you created in your local repo
 - $ docker-compose up  (The containers are up and running).
 - Go to http://localhost:80 in your development environment to use the app.